 Human Rights has become a subjective and knotted term.
 We’ve perhaps become complacent to the realities of individual and collective responsibility.
 Drug policy needs reform.
 The academic evidence is severely weighted towards ending the criminalisation of those that simply choose to consume certain substances.
 When the law seeks to prevent risk by adding more forms of harm, then logically, something has gone awry.

-The speakers at Law Enforcement Against Prohibition are perhaps in the best place to convey the realities of a ‘drug war’.
+The speakers at Law Enforcement Action Partnership are perhaps in the best place to convey the realities of a ‘drug war’.
 This conceptual language of a war has taken literal overtones as drug laws usher in an age of degraded culture.
 As former and serving police, LEAP has seen first-hand the divide between the police and communities – and of course, racial prejudice runs concurrently with our drug laws.
 Vulnerability is an insidious symptom of our punitive approach to drugs; it’s not the drugs themselves we seek to control, but individual and cultural behaviours.

 Info-graphic from Release